pylondata/pyloncoin/doc/build-CVN.md

-# How to create a CVN
+# How to build a CVN
 ## 1 Compile and install the OpenSC smart card framework
 First we need a recent version of the OpenSC framework.
 Most linux distributions use old versions that do not support the SmarCardHSM smart card.

-In the HOWTO we suppose that you are going to install into the folder /opt/faircoin.
+In this HOWTO we suppose that you are going to install into the folder /opt/faircoin.
+You don not need to run any steps of this guide as root user except the first tow steps.
 ```
+sudo mkdir /opt/faircoin
+sudo chown <insertYourUserName>.<insertYourUserName> /opt/faircoin
-mkdir /opt/faircoin && cd /opt/faircoin
+cd /opt/faircoin
 git clone https://github.com/OpenSC/OpenSC.git
 cd OpenSC
 git checkout 0.16.0
 ./bootstrap
 ./configure --prefix=/opt/faircoin/OpenSC/target --sysconfdir=/opt/faircoin/OpenSC/target/etc
 make -j`nproc`
-make install
+make install # (no sudo required)
 ```
 ## 2 Compile the FairCoin2 wallet
 ```